Oncology Benefits In and Out of Hospital

 Most of the South African medical aids offer an oncology benefit on the more comprehensive schemes.
 It is important to know if your medical aid includes an oncology benefit or if you will require extra cover.

-If your type of cancer isn’t listed and your oncology benefits run out, the medical aid will pay for treatments but there will be a co-payment for the treatment.
+If your type of cancer isn’t on the list and your oncology benefits run out, the medical aid will pay for treatments but there will be a co-payment for the treatment.
 If your cancer qualifies as a PMB, your medical aid will pay for all your doctor consultations, specialised radiology, radiation, pathology, chemotherapy and surgery, and in this instance, your medical aid scheme may make it that you only use certain health care providers.

 Fedhealth Medical Aid offers their Oncology Disease Management Programme and with this programme you get the following benefits –